Can You Get A Z-Pack Prescription Online?

 Can You Buy Z-Pack Online?

-In the United States, you are required to speak to a doctor before getting any prescription medication, and you must then get that prescription from a reputable pharmacy.
+In the United States, you are required to speak to a doctor before getting a prescription medication, and you must then get that prescription from a reputable and reliable pharmacy.

 Websites that claim you can buy Z-Pack (or any other prescription medication) online and have the medication delivered to your door are skirting the law – and what guarantee is there that they will send you the right dosage of the right medication?